Fatal Injury Claims *

 The amount awarded to dependents of a deceased person for mental stress following a fatal accident is known as solatium.
 The maximum amount of fatal injury compensation for this aspect is €35,000.
 The solatium claimed is intended as an acknowledgement of grief rather than any attempt at compensation for it.
 To this figure would be added financial dependency loss into the future.

 While this may help relieve the financial burden in the short term, it will never replace a loved one.
-We understand that this is a very difficult time and are here to help you move through the fatal accident claim process with ease.
+We understand that this is a very difficult time.
+We are here to help you move through the fatal accident claim process with ease.
 Should you wish to discuss, feel free to contact our office for further information on making a claim *.

 Making a Claim

 The legal representative of the deceased has a period of 2 years from the date of death to bring forward legal proceedings to seek a fatal accident claim *.
 A fatal accident claim * is most commonly brought up to protect the name and reputation of the deceased.
 If the deceased person is found to have contributed to their own death there will be a deduction for that factor of contributory negligence.
-This deduction is carried out at the discretion of the court, this is dependent on the circumstances of each individual case.
+As a result, this deduction is carried out at the discretion of the court.
+This is dependent on the circumstances of each individual case.
 To pursue a claim it is important to note that you need to be dependent on the deceased for financial support, have suffered financially and emotionally due to the fatal accident and be related to the deceased.
-Dependents usually include:
+Hence, dependents usually include:

 - Partner or former partner